Time to focus on what planning CANNOT do!

 You may expect planners to solve your water requirement related problems by better water network but they cannot provide you with more water.
 The distribution of water for a particular area is not under the domain of planners and it is more of a political and need based assessment.
 However efficiency of existing infrastructure can be improved if planners are appointed.

 Let it be air, water, soil, noise or light pollution, these can only be minimised to a certain extent within geographical boundaries or area.
+Environmental education needs to be improved & its importance needs to be realized.
 Pollution of different type occurs because of number of factors which are not restricted to the geographical boundaries of an area.
 For example pollution over Seattle can be because of surrounding areas in addition to the vehicular, industrial and other sources of pollution within Seattle.
 Similarly pollution in any city surrounded by agricultural areas will be affected because of the nature of activities taking place in the fields.
 Such activities include practice of slash and burn, burning of fossil fuels in farm machinery, use of pesticides etc.

 This is applicable for both urban and rural areas.
 Rural areas suffer from the industrial, vehicular, chemical, noise pollution coming from urban areas.